Facial plastic surgery in Cincinnati, Ohio

 Request a consultation with Dr. Harmon at Harmon Facial Plastic Surgery in Cincinnati.
 Visit our clinic.
 You will learn more about Dr. Harmon’s credentials, style, and approach.
 Build a relationship with our dedicated team.
 Do not stop searching “plastic surgery near me.”
 Get in touch with us to learn more.

-This blog post is for educational purposes only and does not constitute direct medical advice.
-It is essential that you have a consultation with a qualified medical provider prior to considering any treatment.
+This blog post is for entertainment purposes only and does not constitute direct medical advice.
+Moreover, the above information should not be used as a replacement for appropriate medical advice.
+Dr. Harmon is not a primary care provider, physical therapist, or registered dietician.
+The views of the authors above do not necessarily reflect the views of Dr. Harmon or Harmon Facial Plastic Surgery.
+It is essential that you have a consultation with a qualified medical provider prior to considering any treatment for any reason.
 This will allow you the opportunity to discuss any potential benefits, risks, and alternatives to the treatment.